TomHsiung/postgreSQL/README.md

 # postgreSQL
 An open source powerful relational database server

+# Purpose
-# This repository contains common and useful syntaxes for postgreSQL
+This repository contains common and useful syntaxes for postgreSQL, which we prepare for future application